Augie-Environmental-Studies/optimize-course-schedule/README.md

 ***How this program works***<br>
 - [ ] Main optimization done using ... library in C++.
 - [ ] Help data scraped using ... library in Python.
-- [ ] Has two options for uswr interface: (a) CLI for debugging or for people who want to customize and (b) a web app built using React, ...
+- [ ] Has two options for user interface: (a) CLI for debugging purposes and also for people who want to customize and (b) a web app built using React, ...
 - [ ] Test server at https://foraugie.nsustain.com
 - [ ] Production server at https://augie.nsustain.com